happner/benchmarket/README.md

 ### Composite config

-The configurer runs ahead of each test.
+The configurer runs ahead of each testfile.
 It searches for `.benchmarket.js` by walking up the directory tree (toward root), starting from the directory containing the testfile.

 It loads config keys from each found file.
 The first encountered key wins in cases where a key is found in multiple locations during the walk.